SmartThingsCommunity/st-device-sdk-c-ref/README.md

 ## Building a sample device application

-Basically, this release builds on the environments of chipset SDKs.
+Basically, this release builds on the environments of chipset vendor's SDKs.

 ### Prerequisites

 - Install the toolchain defined in the chipset SDK you use.
 If there is no environmental comment, it is basically only described for 64-bit Ubuntu-based.
-  - Example for ESP32 (Ubuntu/Debian quickstart)
-    - Setup [ESP32 Toolchain for Linux](https://docs.espressif.com/projects/esp-idf/en/stable/get-started/linux-setup.html) according to the available Expressif website.
-      In order to use the pre-supplied build script(e.g. `build.sh`), please extract [the toolchain](https://dl.espressif.com/dl/xtensa-esp32-elf-linux64-1.22.0-80-g6c4433a-5.2.0.tar.gz) into `~/esp/xtensa-esp32-elf/` directory like the original Expressif guide.
-And according to the above Espressif guideline, you will need to add the toochain path to your PATH environment variable in ~/.profile file.
-But it is not necessary if you use the pre-supplied build script.
-Because that path is automatically exported in the build script.

-      > Info :
-      >
-      > The ESP32 example of STDK was developed from the beb34b5 commit ID based on esp-idf v3.3.

   - Example for ESP8266 (Ubuntu/Debian quickstart)
     - Setup [ESP8266 Toolchain for Linux](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/linux-setup.html) according to the available Expressif website.
       In order to use the pre-supplied build script(e.g. `build.sh`), please extract [the toolchain](https://dl.espressif.com/dl/xtensa-lx106-elf-linux64-1.22.0-100-ge567ec7-5.2.0.tar.gz) into `~/esp/xtensa-lx106-elf/` directory like the original Expressif guide.
 And according to the above Espressif guideline, you will need to add the toochain path to your PATH environment variable in ~/.profile file.
 But it is not necessary if you use the pre-supplied build script.
 Because that path is automatically exported in the build script.